 5. Turn to your credit cards

 As a last resort, you've got your credit cards.
-Paying your bills (though maybe not your mortgage) with plastic or even taking a cash advance from a credit card will likely be cheaper than a payday loan.
+Paying your bills with plastic or even taking credit card cash advances will likely be cheaper than a payday loan (although, you should be careful about paying your mortgage with a credit card).

 But the downsides are that you'll be piling up credit card debt, and an advance will come with a high APR (annual percentage rate) and a fee — usually $10 or 5%, whichever is higher.